MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-rbac-azure-ad.md

 - Roles intended to be granted cluster-wide using ClusterRoleBindings
 - Roles intended to be granted within particular namespaces using RoleBindings (admin, edit, view)

-To learn more about in-built Kubernetes RBAC roles, visit [Kubernetes RBAC user facing roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles)
+To learn more about built-in Kubernetes RBAC roles, visit [Kubernetes RBAC user facing roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles)

 ### User-facing roles